 Argan oil is made from the argan tree that grows primarily in Morocco.
 The oil contains vitamin E, which is good for skin.
 Commonly recommended for mature skin.

 Avocado oil is a rich oil that also contains vitamins E and D, beta carotene, and linoleic acid.
-It's especially good for dry and fragile skin but isn't recommended for oily skin.
+This oil has powerful revitalizing and cell regenerative activity, according to The Aromatherapy Companion, and is recommended for dry, mature, fragile and postmenopausal skin.

 Castor oil is too thick to make a good massage oil but works well in making lip balms and other cream products because it creates a protective barrier on the skin.
 Castor is also good for brittle nails.